Some Like It Hot: The Unexpected Benefits for Men Working with Female Therapists

 About The Author

-Anna Svetchnikov, LMFT
+Anna Elton, LMFT

-With 15 years of rich experience in supporting individuals, couples, and families in navigating through life’s challenges and achieving their goals, Anna Svetchnikov, LMFT is a force to reckon with in the field of therapy.
+With 15 years of rich experience in supporting individuals, couples, and families in navigating through life’s challenges and achieving their goals, Anna Elton, LMFT is a force to reckon with in the field of therapy.
 A certified trauma therapist, author, speaker, and presenter, Anna’s advocacy for mental health awareness and stigma reduction resonates in her professional pursuits.